graphql/graphql-spec/spec/Section 2 -- Language.md

 #### Object Type Extension

 ObjectTypeExtension : type Name ImplementsInterfaces?
-Directives?
+Directives[Const]?
 FieldDefinitions?

 The named Object type must already exist and be an Object type.
 Any fields, interfaces, or directives provided by the extension must not already exist on